AEkman/Katas/GildedRose/README.md

-# Gilded Rose Refactoring Kata
+# Gilded Rose Refactoring Kata Java
 ====================================

 ## How to use this Kata